Meet Our Team

 Dr. Brogdon has authored numerous articles and is a popular speaker providing continuing education in the area of veterinary ophthalmology.
 He is active in organized veterinary medicine at the local, state and national level.

-Gina is our newest staff member.
-She is a GSU graduate with a B.S. in Education.
+Gina is a GSU graduate with a B.S. in Education.
 Although she has 19 years of experience as a veterinary technician, we are very lucky to have her managing the front desk- she always does this with a smile!
 Gina lives the beach life on Tybee Island with her husband and their cats.

 Leanne began working for the Animal Eye Clinic in 2003 after earning her B.S. in Psychology from the University of Tennessee.
 She loves her job so much that even though she is based in Savannah, she still works for the Jacksonville Animal Eye Clinic group from time to time.
 She and her significant other live in Savannah’s Historic district and enjoy taking their Newfoundland dog to Savannah’s beautiful parks.